HerrMotz/bachelor-thesis/publication/main.typ

 $

 #figure(
-  caption: [A graphical visualisation of the triples as a graph.
+  caption: [A graphical visualisation of the triple $("Goethe", "educated at", "Leipzig")$ as a graph.
 Subjects and objects are represented as nodes and properties are represented as edges between these nodes.], image("example_triple_graph.svg", width: 230pt)
-)
+) <fig:rdf_graph_fragment>

 Now, Wikidata contains a very big set of such triples, posing the new opportunity, that it could be used like a database and queried for results, just like classical relational databases.
 Such databases for triples are called triplestores, and can be implemented using a framework called Resource Description Framework (RDF).
 A resource can be any object of our intuition and these resources can be described using the syntax RDF offers.
 The vocabulary used to describe the resources, is specified or chosen by the users.
 Triplestores can be advantageous when the information collected is incomplete or might be enhanced later on.
 In contrast, any entry in a relational database needs to be consistent with the specified data model and applications making use of that data in turn expect consistency.
 By design, an application using triplestores must account for the absence of data.